wastwagon/myxcrow.com/apps/web/README.md

 pnpm dev
 ```

-The app will be available at `http://localhost:3003` (port 3003 to avoid conflicts)
+The app will be available at `http://localhost:3000`

 ## 📁 Project Structure